 5 things to consider when installing timber cladding

 How timber cladding is installed has a significant impact on the performance and aesthetics of a building.
 It is therefore imperative that you select the right timber species and fixings for your project, ensuring correct detailing and ventilation to avoid unsightly and costly mistakes.
 As timber specialists, Russwood’s team of experts can offer advice and guidance on the selection of timber cladding and fixing systems ensuring the optimal finish for your project.
-In this blog, Russwood’s Cladding and Decking Sales Advisor, Graham Whitfield shares five things to consider when installing timber cladding.
+In this blog, Russwood’s Senior Cladding Specification Specialist, Graham Whitfield shares five things to consider when installing timber cladding.

 1. Species selection